Oral Hygiene Tips for the Holidays

 The holidays are a special time of year, bringing us celebrations with family and even a few vacation days!

-Here at Dentists on Vincent, we appreciate your loyalty and support.
-We love visiting with our patients, and we like to think of you as members of our dental family.
+Here at our dental practice, we appreciate your loyalty and support.
+We love visiting with our patients and think of you as members of our dental family.

-Holiday events and Christmas parties bring all types of delicious foods and plenty of places to eat them.
+Holiday events and Christmas parties bring delicious foods and plenty of places to eat them.

-But not all food is as good for your dental health as it is for your taste buds.
+But not all food is as good for your dental health as your taste buds.
 This time of year, you need to be very careful about what you put into your mouth.

-You should also remember that any dental damage done during the holidays needs to be treated as soon as possible.
+You should also remember to treat any dental damage caused during the holidays as soon as possible.

-Call us for issues like cracked teeth, loose crowns, damaged fillings, and bridge problems.
+Call us for cracked teeth, loose crowns, damaged fillings, and bridge problems.

-A lot of holiday food is hard or sticky, and this can take its toll on your teeth.
+Many holiday foods are hard or sticky, which can take their toll on your teeth.

-With all that said, here are a few tips you should keep in mind as you enjoy the holidays.
+With all that said, here are a few tips to remember as you enjoy the holidays.

 Avoid hard foods

-There is something satisfying about crunching down on nuts, or the ice in your holiday drinks, but this can be very bad for oral health.
+There is something satisfying about crunching on nuts or the ice in your holiday drinks, but this can be very bad for oral health.

 Hard foods can crack teeth and damage or destroy dental work and appliances.

-They can attach to dental work or appliance and damage or loosen them.
-Further, they tend to stick to the teeth, making plaque build-up more likely.
+They can attach to dental work or appliances and damage or loosen them.
+Further, they stick to the teeth, making plaque build-up more likely.

 Eating hard or chewy foods is gambling on dental damage.
-Some holiday foods, like candy canes, manage to be both hard AND sticky.
+Some holiday foods, like candy canes, are hard AND sticky.
 These are foods to avoid!

 Holiday parties are rife with soda and alcoholic drinks, and both can be a threat to your teeth.
 Sodas are full of sugar and have high acid levels.

-If you’re in search of something bubbly, choose fizzy mineral water rather than soda.
+If you’re searching for something bubbly, choose fizzy mineral water over soda.

 If you drink soda, a straw can help to keep most of the acid and sugar away from your teeth.
 Red wine, particularly, is a stainer.
 If you are going to drink wine, drink white wine.

-Also, don’t drink too much as too much alcohol can dehydrate the body and lead to dry mouth.
+Also, don’t drink too much, as too much alcohol can dehydrate the body and lead to a dry mouth.

-Dry mouth means your teeth aren’t being protected by saliva, and this is particularly bad before going to sleep.
+A dry mouth means your teeth aren’t protected by saliva, which is particularly bad before sleep.

 Christmas stockings are often stuffed with sugary treats that can cause cavities in children.
 Limit your child’s candy intake.

-Also, you can give them stocking stuffers that are actively good for their teeth – floss or toothpaste in an interesting new flavour, or coloured or superhero-related toothbrush.
+Also, you can give them stocking stuffers that are actively good for their teeth—floss or toothpaste in an interesting new flavour or a coloured or superhero-related toothbrush.

-These are little sneaks that stick between your teeth and offer the perfect food for bacteria that create plaque, tartar and lead to cavities.
+These little sneaks stick between your teeth and offer the perfect food for bacteria that create plaque and tartar and lead to cavities.

 If you choose cakes or chips, take extra care when you floss that day to remove all the food residue that can cause plaque build-up.